Apache Iceberg, Data Migration, Hive, Parquet, Data Lakehouse

 Performance Testing

-Compare query performance before and after migration:
+Compare query performance before and after migration to validate improvements:

 Best Practices and Considerations